erred/uva-sne/inr-lab2.md

 ```
 </spoiler>
 ## Q9.
 What are the three built-in chains in the netfilter filter table?
 Briefly explain what is the purpose of each chain

+- INPUT: check incoming packets against this chain
+- FORWARD: check packets not created by and not destined for current host against this chain
+- OUTPUT: check outgoing packets created by this host against this chain

 <spoiler|iptables>